Skip to main content Skip to main navigation

 2. Capital gains

-• Individuals are eligible to a 50% discount for gains on investments that are held for 12 months or more; thus only half of the gain is subject to tax.
+• Individuals are eligible for a 50% discount on gains for investments that are held for 12 months or more; thus only half of the gain is subject to tax.

 • Capital losses can reduce the net amount subject to tax, and also affect how much discount you receive.
 Net capital losses cannot be used to reduce your income tax.